The Singleton

 In its place: sea salt.
 Cedarwood polish.
 The mineral high-register of open water.

 The wooden phone in Jeff's palm — cool, light, cheap — *shifted*.
 His fingers closed around something heavier.
 A cold, deliberate weight, clasped at his wrist.
 Platinum.
 Forty millimeters.
 The clasp precisely engineered at a tolerance he could feel without seeing.
-A Auberval Astralis.
+An Auberval Astralis.
 A watch he had never owned.
 A watch he had only ever seen in a magazine spread six years ago.

 On the back of his tongue: the crisp, mineral, unmistakable bite of vintage Krug.